robpaul9/nxtool/README.md

 A command line tool to easily sync Nexpose scan engines to their consoles.

-Nexpose is iCIMS vulnerability management solution.
+Nexpose is vulnerability management solution.
 Scan engines are deployed throughout our organization to manage scanning assets for vulnerabilities.
 These engines then report back to a main hub called the console.
 This script is designed to help pair scan engines to their consoles without much human intervention.

 ## Installation